 "Got you," a voice said as a pair of hands grabbed hold of me.
 I nearly cried out again, then realised the hands were smaller and the voice not as deep as Larry's.
 I wrapped my arm around Tobi and gave him an instant noogie as his sister laughed, coming up on my other side.

 "Grr, when I get out of here I'm going to get you," he yelled at me as tried to swing at me.
-I let him go and he fell on his rump.
+I let him go, and he fell on his rump.
 I laughed at him taking note of the dungaree's he was wearing and his trademark Timberland boots.
 His mum hated this get up, but he usually wore it when he could get away with it.
 On my other side, Mac was now wearing a miniskirt and an American Lettermen Jacket.

 "We thought we would come and save you," she laughed as I offered my hand to Tobi.
-He took my hand and let me pull him up; brushing off the sand I put my arm around him and squeezed his shoulders to let him know there was no hard feelings.
+He took my hand and let me pull him up; brushing off the sand I put my arm around him and squeezed his shoulders to let him know there were no hard feelings.

 "How did you know I was here?"